 Brooklyn may get the lion’s share of New York’s non-Manhattan glory, but Queens dwellers (including this author) know their borough is pretty damn special.
-What it lacks in plethoras of hipster-filled, exposed-brick cafes, artisanal charcuterie plates, and indie bookstores, it makes up for with vibrant art scenes (RIP, 5POINTZ), searing urban landscapes, and off-the-hook affordable ethnic eats that're the welcome result of living in the city’s epicenter for cultural diversity.
+What it lacks in plethoras of hipster-filled, exposed-brick cafes, artisanal charcuterie plates, and indie bookstores, it makes up for with vibrant art scenes (RIP, 5POINTZ), searing urban landscapes, slice joints, and off-the-hook affordable ethnic eats that're the welcome result of living in the city’s epicenter for cultural diversity.

 Here're 20 reasons (most of which you can go do) why Queens is actually the best borough.
 NO Jersey, you're not a borough.
 Stop it.

 Every Summer Saturday, these all-day alfresco soirees in the courtyard feature a lineup of DJs, dancing (without having to drop a ton of money), and a line you're gonna want to get in quick, if you want to get into the club.
 Hungry?
 Yeah, you're gonna do M. Wells Dinette

 Actual, authentic Thai cooking -- wherein spicy, sweet, sour, and salty all successfully commingle, super nakedly -- proliferates in Woodside and Elmhurst.
 Here's how to do it right: get anything at SriPraPhai

 , the fiery chicken larb at Ploy